collective/collective.geo.wms/README.rst

 ============

-collective.geo.wms is a product which enables you to embed WMS and WMTS layers in your website.
+collective.geo.wms is a product which enables you to embed WMS, TMS and WMTS layers in your website.

-It is designed to make adding WMS or WMTS layers as easy as possible.
+It is designed to make adding WMS, TMS or WMTS layers as easy as possible.

-Why WMS/WMTS
+Why WMS/TMS/WMTS
 ------------

 You will find thousands of public Map Servers with interesting and valuable information which you can display on your website.
-Many of these services provide WMS or WMTS only.
+Many of these services provide WMS,TMS or WMTS only.

 Usage
 ------

-First you have to add a WMS or WMTS Server to your site.
+First you have to add a WMS Server to your site.
 The initial add form only allows you to enter the url and type of a webservice.
 The title, description and keywords are taken from the service if it produces a valid response to the getCapabilities query.
 When the server could be successfully added